 Skip to main content

-What’s New (Please download the brochure.)
+What’s New

 Introduction

-One Master Teacher: $1,150/week stipend.
+One Master Teacher: $1,500/week stipend.
 The Master Teacher will have a leadership role in the curriculum development process with a strong knowledge in TEKS, communication and problem solving skills, and a positive attitude.
 The Master Teacher provides assistance to other teachers in course module development and assessment and hosts Brown Bag Seminars.

 Teachers will be responsible for their own lodging, parking, meal and travel expenses.